Panchgani: In popular culture

-The "Table Land " was a shooting spot for Raja Hindustani, Mela, Taare Zameen Par.
+The "Table Land " was a shooting spot for Raja Hindustani, Mela, Taare Zameen Par and the 2010 Hindi feature film Khatta Meetha.
 Television series Pyaar Kii Ye Ek Kahaani were filmed here.
 In 2021 Kartik Aaryan filmed Freddy (2022).

 The 1998 Indian Hindi-language horror series Woh, adapted from Stephen King's It, is set in Panchgani.
 While King’s story takes place in the fictional town of Derry, Maine, Woh is set in this real hill station, whose misty setting lends the series a distinctly Indian character.